mikeslaby3/Bamazon/README.md

 # Bamazon

-Bamazon is a node.js app that utilizes mySQL to create an Amazon-like storefront.
+Bamazon is a node.js app that utilizes mySQL and the node package "Inquirer" to create an Amazon-like storefront.
 The app takes in orders from customers and then depletes stock from the store's inventory stored in a mySQL database.

-When the Bamazon runs, it presents the user with all of the items offered, accompanied by a product ID and price as shown below.
+When Bamazon runs, it presents the user with all of the items offered, accompanied by a product ID and price as shown below.

 ![](images/item-inventory.png)